sjbrown/misc_work/lang_notes.rst

  * curly braces
  * requiring var - common should be default
  * var / let / global
+ * strict mode is very different than non-strict mode
  * typing "console.log();" versus "print ..." is tiresome [1]
  * no negative array indexes
  * slicing in general is annoying compared to Python